ros-industrial/industrial_training/kinetic/_sources/_source/session2/Launch-Files.md.txt

    _Note: roscore and both nodes were automatically started.
 Press _Ctrl+C_ to close all nodes started by the launch file.
 If no nodes are left running, roscore is also stopped._

 6. Notice that none of the usual messages were printed to the console window.
 Launch files will suppress console output below the **ERROR** severity level by default.
-To restore normal text output, add an extra tag to each of the nodes in your launch files:
+To restore normal text output, add the `output="screen"` attribute to each of the nodes in your launch files:

    ``` xml
    <node name="fake_ar_publisher" pkg="fake_ar_publisher" type="fake_ar_publisher_node" output="screen"/>